MicrosoftDocs/powerapps-docs/powerapps-docs/teams/data-platform-faqs.md

 Lists is great for quickly tracking data in Teams.
 All your lists are instantly usable inside of Teams.
 Additionally, you can build canvas apps and flows on top of your Lists just like you can today in SharePoint.

 Dataverse for Teams is great for building Microsoft Power Platform solutions in Teams.
-With support for files, images, and multiple related tables, Oakdale can meet your needs today and be promoted to the full Dataverse if you need additional capacity or capabilities in the future.
+With support for files, images, and multiple related tables, Dataverse for Teams can meet your needs today and be promoted to the full Dataverse if you need additional capacity or capabilities in the future.

 ### How does security and governance differ between Dataverse and Microsoft Dataverse for Teams?